eProsima/DDS-Record-Replay/docs/rst/recording/usage/usage.rst

 Usage
 #####

-|eddsrecorder| is a user application executed from command line.
+|eddsrecord| is a user application executed from command line.

 .. contents::
     :local: